intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 the broader RFC Series community may have questions about the RFC Series.
-Such inquiries should be directed to the [rfc-editor@rfc-editor.org](mailto:rfc-editor@rfc-editor.org) email alias and then handled by the appropriate bodies (e.g., RSAB, RPC) or individuals (e.g., RSWG chairs, RSCE).
+Such inquiries should be directed to the [rfc-editor@rfc-editor.org](mailto:rfc-editor@rfc-editor.org) email alias or to its successor or future equivalent and then handled by the appropriate bodies (e.g., RSAB, RPC) or individuals (e.g., RSWG chairs, RSCE).

 ## Administrative Implementation